 While we don't recommend either supplement, we consider both Neuriva and Neuriva Plus to be better-formulated than Prevagen, because Neuriva supplements contain several nootropic ingredients that are effectively dosed, while we consider the clinical research backing for Prevagen to be less impressive.

-Prevagen also engages in deceptive business practices in our opinion, which we go into detail about in the linked article, and received an FDA warning letter for failing quality control in their manufacturing facility.
+Prevagen also engages in highly questionable business practices in our opinion, which we go into detail about in the linked article, and received an FDA warning letter for failing quality control in their manufacturing facility.

 A class action lawsuit was initiated against Neuriva due to their claims that their products are "clinically proven" and "backed by science" when Neuriva had published no such proof.